There's actually not a lot of recorded data on early Rottweiler history.

 The area continued to develop into a very thriving trading center for cattle and such.
 Cattle dealers would drive their cattle from far away places such as Hungary, France and Switzerland.

-The name eventually morphed into Rottweil, as it is known still today.
+The name eventually morphed into Rottweil, which it's still called today.
 Over time, the people of this area developed various dogs that would meet their needs.
 The ancestors of these dogs were both Drover dog's and butcher dogs, used to drive cattle, pull carts, and protect.

 As the breed further developed, they became well known as the "Rottweiler Metzerhund" which means Rottweil's Butcher Dog.
 During that time period they not only drove the butcher's cattle to market, but also protected them from predators.